-Anything that has a surface has some type of texture.
+Texture is a basic element of art.
+Anything that has a surface has texture.
 Texture is the way a surface looks and feels.
-It is experienced in two ways — with touch (tactile) and with our eyes (visually).
-Fine artists often use texture in the following ways to:
+It is experienced in two ways — with touch (tactile) and our eyes (visually).
+Fine artists often use texture in the following ways:

 Texture is essential in paintings to make objects appear to be real.
-Even in abstract paintings texture can serve to enhance the viewers experience by suggesting certain feelings or mood regarding the artwork.
+Even in abstract paintings, texture can enhance the viewer’s experience by suggesting certain feelings or moods regarding the artwork.
 Texture can also serve to organize and unify various areas of a composition.

 The Two Types of Texture — Tactile and Visual

 Tactile texture is the real thing.
-It is the actual way a surface feels when it is felt or touched, such as rough, smooth, soft, hard, silky, slimy, sticky, etc. 3-D art such as sculpture and architectural structures are tactile in nature because they can be felt.
-An example of real texture would be wood, sandpaper, canvas, rocks, glass, granite, metal, etc.
+It is the actual way a surface feels when it is felt or touched, such as rough, smooth, soft, hard, silky, slimy, sticky, etc. 3-D art such as sculpture and architectural structures are tactile because they can be felt.
+Examples of natural texture would be wood, sandpaper, canvas, rocks, glass, granite, metal, etc.

 Even the brush strokes used in a painting can create a textured surface that can be felt and seen.
-The building up of paint on the surface of a canvas or board, so that it creates actual texture, is called impasto.
-Painters may choose to apply their paints thickly or thinly depending on overall effect that is wished to be achieved.
+The building up of paint on the surface of a canvas or board to make actual texture is called impasto.
+Painters may choose to apply their paints thickly or thinly depending on the overall effect they wish to achieve.

-Visual texture is not real texture.
-All textures you observe in photographs are visual textures.
-No matter how rough objects may seem to appear in a photograph, the surface of the photograph is always going to be smooth and flat to the touch.
+Visual texture is not actual texture.
+All textures you observe in photographs and paintings are visual textures.
+No matter how rough objects may seem to appear in a picture, the image’s surface is always going to be smooth and flat to the touch.

-Artists can create the illusion of texture in their paintings by simulation or implying it through the use of various art elements such as line, shading and color.
-It is created by repeating lines, dot or other shapes to create a pattern.
+Artists can create the illusion of texture in their paintings by simulation or implying it through the use of various art elements such as line, shading, and color.
+It is created by repeating lines, dots, or other shapes to create a pattern.
 Varying the size, density, and orientation of these marks will produce other desired effects as well.

-Although there are hundreds, perhaps thousands of different types of texture, nonetheless, all texture will fall under two broad categories — rough and smooth.
+Although there are hundreds, perhaps thousands of different textures, all textures will fall under two broad categories — rough and smooth.
 For example: